 Drink Beer at the Local Brewery

 I don’t drink beer but my accomplice loved it, as is the case with pretty much all German beer.
-I would definitely skip the food though, no matter how hungry you are.
+I’m not sure I would recommend the food though.
+When I was there the food was served in an old school buffet style.
+That not for me but it was a while ago now so it might have changed since then.

 View Osnabrueck from Above